snowdrop/spring-boot-quickstart-istio/README.md

 When, an external HTTP client will consume the service using either `curl` or `httpie` tools, then the following actions will take place :

-_HTTP Client -> issue http request to call the `http://say-service/say` endpoint exposed by the Istio Ingress Proxy -> Address of the Say Service is resolved
+_HTTP Client -> issue http request to call the `http://say-service/say` endpoint exposed by the Istio Ingress Proxy -> Route and address of the Say Service is resolved
 -> request forwarded to the Envoy Proxy -> Pass HTTP Request to Say Service running within the pod -> Call the `http://greeting-service/greeting` service running within another pod -> Populate response which is returned_

 To allow to inject the Envoy Proxy and initialize correctly the pod to route all the internal traffic